Roamalytics/Canarias-ACB-Calendario/README.md

-# Canarias-ACB-Calendario
+# Canarias - Calendario
-ACB games for the Canarias La Laguna Basketball team
+ACB and BCL games for the Canarias La Laguna Basketball team The timezones are in the Canaries